s-innovations/modern-web-portals-with-visual-studio-and-typescr/first_project.md

 # First Project

+## Bower, NPM and Grunt

+## Si-Portal
+Installing the [S-Innovtions Portal Framework](https://github.com/s-innovations/S-Innovations.PortalFramework) using bower will pull in knockout,requires and other utility libraries needed to create web portals using the techniques and design principals of this book.

+`bower install s-innovations/s-innovations.portalframework --save`

+The typescript definitions are not pulled in as a dependency as of now, but using TSD described below will cover this.

 ## TSD

 From [DefinitelyTyped/tsd](https://github.com/DefinitelyTyped/tsd) a tool is provided that can be installed using the following command using the node package manager NPM.